 Why there is no OEM Unlocking in Developer Options

 As this is a common issue on Samsung devices, here we will be sharing the reasons for Samsung.
 Samsung has a 7-day lock period, which will restrict you from unlocking bootloader unless you are logged in on your Galaxy phone for at least 7 days.
-As you know Samsung does not allow unlocking on Snapdragon powered phones in some regions, so also in that case you may not see the OEM unlock option on your phone.
+If you don’t know Samsung does not allow unlocking on Snapdragon powered phones in some regions, so also in that case you may not see the OEM unlock option on your phone.

 How to Fix No OEM Unlock in Developer Options